SophieEbersold/Library_requirements/README.md

 Illustration of the PEGS method applied to the Library example ().

-The Eiffel implementation is in the Roborace_spec folder.
+The Eiffel implementation is in the Library folder.